scandiweb-extensions/wordpress-integration/app/code/Scandiweb/WordPressIntegration/README.md

 ```

+## Configuration and usage

+**Integration Settings**

+To add settings where should Magento get WordPress blog articles for each store go to
+**Stores → Configuration → ScandiPWA → WordPress Integration** and save source Url.
+Use URL of main url of the blog

+New posts from Magazine will be pulled to Magento every night.

+**Magazine post display**

+To see magazine posts on a CMA page open this page in the admin f.e.
+Content → Pages →  Homepage

+Create a new **Row** and add **Columns** to it if necessary using Page builder tools

+Create a new **Text** element and select **Insert Widget**

+As Widget Type select WordPress Post and select a post.

 ## Notes

 To get all legacy posts, you can use this cli command `magento wordpress:get-posts` and pass a custom url to it